riaagrawal-au/auto-annotated-portfolio/content/pages/projects/project-one.md

 </script>

-> “... so that we can complete all the activities in a relationship”
+> “...haan hum relationship ke saarey activities one by one khatam karlengey”